Nick Cain: Heineken war could harm World Cup 2015

 At the nub of it is who runs the professional club game, with the Anglo-French club alliance prepared to flex its muscle and challenge the traditional right of the national Unions, and their Aunt Sally governing body, the IRB, to rule their part of the sport.

 The essential component in this is who has primacy of contract over the elite pro players.
-In England and it is the professional clubs in Rugby and the Top 14, mainly because the RFU and the FFR were too slow to react and contract their leading players in 1995.
+In England and it is the professional clubs in Premiership Rugby and the , mainly because the RFU and the FFR were too slow to react and contract their leading players in 1995.
 Therefore the clubs stepped into the breach.

-The other participants in the Heineken Cup – , , Scotland and – did not have as many wealthy club investors, and it was the national Unions who eventually contracted the players centrally, as much by default as by design.
-This mirrored the clearer central structure in the SANZAR block in the Southern Hemisphere (, New Zealand and ).
+The other participants in the Heineken Cup – , Ireland, Scotland and – did not have as many wealthy club investors, and it was the national Unions who eventually contracted the players centrally, as much by default as by design.
+This mirrored the clearer central structure in the SANZAR block in the Southern Hemisphere (, and Australia).

 ritchie-printThrow into that incendiary concoction a European Rugby Cup (ERC) business model which the English and French clubs believe has denied them millions of pounds of revenue, and the plot thickens.